Bartlett Yancey High School

-Bartlett Yancey High School (BYHS) is a public high school located in Yanceyville, North Carolina, serving students in the ninth through twelfth grade.
+Bartlett Yancey High School (BYHS), also referred to as Bartlett Yancey Senior High School, is a public high school located in Yanceyville, North Carolina, serving students in the ninth through twelfth grades.
 It is in the Caswell County Schools school district.

+The school occupies an approximately forty-six-acre campus, extending north to East Main Street.

 History

-The high school is named after U.S. Congressman Bartlett Yancey, Jr. and was founded in 1923.
+The high school is named after U.S. Congressman Bartlett Yancey and was founded in 1923.
 Grades 9–11 were held at the then Bartlett Yancey School.
-These grades were later moved to a newly constructed high school building in the mid-1930s.
-It is unknown when a 12th grade class was first added.
+These grades were later moved to a newly constructed high school building in Yanceyville in the mid-1930s.
+A twelfth grade was added to North Carolina's public high schools in 1942.

+By 1951, the Bartlett Yancey High School campus, which now served all grades, was severely overcrowded.
+To address the growing student population, an eight-classroom building was constructed in 1957, and a gymnasium addition was completed the following year.
+The architectural firm Stinson-Arey-Hall had provided drawings for a multi-purpose building in 1955, as well as for other structures added in the 1960s and 1970s.

+During the era of school segregation, Bartlett Yancey High School served white students exclusively, while many African American students in the county attended Caswell County Training School, later renamed Caswell County High School in the early 1960s.

+Vanessa Siddle Walker, a 1976 graduate of Bartlett Yancey High School, provides detailed insights into Caswell County Training School in her 1996 book, Their Highest Potential: An African American School Community in the Segregated South.

+Today, the former school is a designated site on the National Register of Historic Places in Caswell County.

-Bartlett Yancey High School became the only public high school operating in the county when Caswell County High School closed in 1969 due to school integration and consolidation.
-It is presently the only high school in the Caswell County school system.
+In 1969, Bartlett Yancey High School became the county’s only public high school.
+School integration and consolidation closed Caswell County High School, and its students transferred to Bartlett Yancey.
+As of 2025, it is the only high school in the Caswell County school system.

 Academics

-Students at Bartlett Yancey High School have the opportunity to take Advanced Placement coursework and exams.
-The school also offers an associate's pathway in which students can graduate with a high school diploma and an associate's degree from Piedmont Community College within four years.
+Students at Bartlett Yancey Senior High School have the opportunity to take Advanced Placement coursework and exams.
+The school also offers an associate's pathway, allowing students to graduate with a high school diploma from the school and an associate's degree from Piedmont Community College.